1. Joint Degree Programs

 c) All students must comply with the Harvard Law School academic requirements and residency requirements as defined in Section I.

-Further information about joint, coordinated, and concurrent degree opportunities at the Law School is available from the Assistant Dean of Academic and Faculty Affairs.
+Further information about joint, coordinated, and concurrent degree opportunities at the Law School is available from the Associate Director of Academic Affairs.